titipata/pubmed_parser/README.md

  'subjects': 'Research Article'}
 ```

-You can also pass a list of XML paths to the function `parse_pubmed_xml_to_df` which will return the parsed information in DataFrame format of all the XMLs in the given list.
-Providing less than 10k XML paths are recommended if you do not parse in parallel since it can crash the memory.
-It takes about 0.4 days to parse all PubMed Open Access subset, which has around a million files.
+You can also pass a list of XML paths to the function `parse_pubmed_xml_to_df`.
+This will return the parsed information in DataFrame format.
+Providing less than 10k XML paths is recommended, otherwise you may run out of
+memory.
+It takes about 1/2 day to parse all PubMed Open Access subset (around one million files).

 ```python
 import pubmed_parser as pp